edenerio/Theater-Simulation/README.md

 # Theater Simulation
- A theater simulation where scheduling of the showings and number of tickets sold were generated randomly.
+ A theater simulation where schedule of the showings and number of tickets sold are being generated randomly.